 It's easy to apply to Lake Forest!

-We are now accepting applications for Spring 2022 and Fall 2022.
+We are currently accepting first-year applications for Spring 2023 and Fall 2023.

 Submit these required materials to complete your application: